andikleen/pmu-tools/README.md

 event-rmap [cpu] prints the currently running events.
 This provides an easier answer to question Q2j in Vince Weaver's perf events FAQ.

+# Testing

+The all-tester script runs all test suites.

 # Mailing list

 Please post to the linux-perf-users@vger.kernel.org mailing list.